miroslav-tashonov/toncli-contest/Tasks.md

   TASK 2 - Message validation.
-  Write the method that checks that cell contains valid message in accordance to https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb#L155 If message is invalid for any reason - method should return (0, null), otherwise it should return (-1, [slice src, slice dest, int amount] ), where src, dest and amount represents source of the message, destination of the message and attached
+  Write the method that checks that cell contains valid message in accordance to https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb#L155 Note, tests will only cover valid and invalid MessageAny objects, valid MessageRelaxed (which are not simultaneously MessageAny) will not be presented If message is invalid for any reason - method should return (0, null), otherwise it should return (-1, [slice src, slice dest, int amount] ), where src, dest and amount represents source of the message, destination of the message and attached